mdarnall/hapi-sass/README.md

 })
 ```

-This will create a route on the server at `/css/{filename}.css`.
+This will create a route on the server at `options.routePath`.
 That route will then look for a `{filename}.scss` file in the configured `src` folder.
 If the file exists and hasn't yet be compiled it will compile it using `node-sass` and store it in the configured `dest` folder.
 Compile options like `outputStyle` and `sourceComments` can be configured and will be sent to `node-sass`.